Sunday, July 31, 2011

 I used shutter priority with first 6400 ISO then 5000 ISO; I started at 1/60 but quickly boosted that to 1/100 when I wasn't getting many freeze shots.
 The aperture was almost always wide open -- f/1.8.
 I would say that 99% of the shots I took were at that aperture.
 Nifty-fifty, you are still a sweet option.

-To view a complete gallery of images from my shoot of Epic Fail at the Emerson, follow this link.
+To view a complete gallery of images from my shoot of Epic Fail at the Emerson, follow the link in this sentence.

 Above: Taking advantage of backlight to frame Andrew Day, caught in a calm moment checking his guitar moments before the show.